dalibor/dalibornasevic.com/about.md

 In 2010, I won the <a href="/posts/15-vip-android-challenge-grand-prix-with-popravimk">best mobile application</a> award at the first Android challenge in Macedonia.

-Currently I'm based in Belgrade, Serbia.
+I'm based in Belgrade, Serbia.
 You can reach me via <a href="mailto:dalibor.nasevic@gmail.com">email</a>.